Find supportive community, get hands-on experiences, change the world

-- More than 75% of our students participate in undergraduate research.
+- More than 70% of our students participate in undergraduate research

-- More than 15% of students study abroad, including a quarter-long program in Scotland and labs in China or Denmark.
+- More than 20% of students study abroad, including a quarter-long program in Scotland and labs in China or Denmark

-- More than 15% of our students participate in an entrepreneurial or industry linked special design project
+- More than 60% of our students participate in an entrepreneurial or industry-sponsored special design project

 Frequently Asked Questions